opencast/opencast-docker/docker-compose/README.md

 $ docker-compose -f docker-compose.allinone.hsql.yml up
 ```

-This setup starts a simple allinone opencast distribution with a Apache ActiveMQ
+This setup starts a simple allinone Opencast distribution with an Apache
-Server and the internal HSQL Database.
+ActiveMQ Server and the internal HSQL Database.

 ## AllInOne, MariaDB